 In addition to increasing opportunities and awareness, Vincent and Matthew thought it was essential to challenge members to think critically.
 The medical field comes with great responsibility for a young professional.
 Their goal was to create an environment where peers could converse openly about difficult topics such as ethics, the meaning of healthcare, and specialty-specific issues.
 Recently, they started their ethics workshop series, each week, a question is posed, and there is an honest, open discussion.
 Vincent gave us an inside look at one of these discussions by sharing a recent topic that was raised by a student: is healthcare a right or a privilege?
 As you can imagine, this sparked some debate.
 Still, with respectful communication and mediation, the group realized that they were all arguing based on different definitions of “healthcare,” “rights,” and “privileges.”
 After setting a baseline for discussion, the group felt like they came together to tackle a tough topic.
 Vincent says, “this was a huge win for all of us as we came together, created a conversation, and all learned something from one another.”

-From this example, anyone can see how challenging it can be, wrapping your head around these serious yet vague concepts in medicine.
+From this example, anyone can see how challenging it can be, to wrap your head around these serious yet vague concepts in medicine.
 Controversy, statistics, and editing can all be tedious and confusing when your sole focus is to help others.
 But to succeed in your mission to become a doctor, you must face all these challenges.
 Research is a critical part of that journey.
 Vincent talks about, as a student, you must attend class and read the books but having research experience develops more exceptional problem-solving skills and truly sets students apart by stating, “how do I connect a point A and a point Z, there are 24 letters in between but, being able to do that effortlessly just becomes second nature I think that’s what research helps with.”

 Thankfully Trinity is a diverse community where we strive to help you find your place and your voice.
 Vincent and Matthew are prime examples of passionate individuals that knew a community was more robust when it came together to share unique perspectives and skills rather than be competitive individuals.